 - Clear your boot.
 Lose all the extra weight.
 Unnecessary weight can lead to increased fuel consumption.

-- Take along all your emergency gear, your flashlight, plier, the screwdriver and even the adjustable spanner.
-You could also prepare for the worst case scenario by carrying along your fire extinguisher.
-Flares and a medical kit could also prove to be essential.
+- Take along all your emergency gear, your flashlight, a pair of pliers, the screwdriver and even the adjustable spanner.
+You could also prepare for the worst case scenario by carrying along your fire extinguisher, flares and a medical kit.

-- Battery functionality.
-If as you start your car and it seems sluggish, it is a sign that there is corrosion or your battery is too old (dying in fact).
+- If you notice a sluggishness when starting your car, it is a sign that there is corrosion or your battery is too old (dying in fact).
 So, if your battery has been in use for more than a few years, check it before your trip.
 Check for any signs of corrosion on the terminals.
 Check to ensure that the positive lead and the negative lead are still tightly screwed in place.